Advanced Stick settings

 Stick Response — changes the way the stick behaves. reWASD proposes 6 profiles (Default, Delay, Aggressive, Instant, Smooth, and Custom) that differ with the stick response curve.
 All profiles, except Custom, are available for Xbox Elite controller by default.
 All 6 profiles, including Custom, are available for the Advanced mapping feature owners.
 Default Stick Response profile is the only one available for Basic license.

 Note, that Custom profile gives an opportunity to modify the curve with four dots you can move.
-There’s a graph with the that demonstrates the details of existing profiles so you could see what profile is the best to choose.
+There’s a graph that demonstrates the details of existing profiles so you could see what profile is the best to choose.
 Remember, that Y-axis of this graph is Cursor speed, and X-axis is the line of Stick deflection: from the resting state to the maximum.

 Invert Y and X axis — inverts the axis of a chosen stick.
 Available with Advanced Mapping feature, and for Xbox Elite controllers.

 Swap Sticks — replaces left stick with a right stick, and vice versa.
 Available with Advanced Mapping feature, and for Xbox Elite controllers.
 Works both for keyboard and mouse mappings, and for controller ones.

-Default settings — turns your stick back to default settings.
-Available with Basic license, or with a 14-day trial.
+Default settings— turns your stick back to default settings.
+Available with Basic license, or with a 7-day trial in the latest version of reWASD.

 Stick Zones — changes the Deadzone, Low, Medium and High zones, and permits adding mappings to them.
 Learn more about Stick zones.